rinky-dinky/sharkord-soundboard/README.md

 ## First-time setup (required)

 The soundboard UI reads shared sounds from a public JSON mirror file.
+This is due to current limitations in the Sharkord plugin SDK.

 1. Download the blank `soundboard-sounds.json` file from this plugin's GitHub release assets.
-2. In Sharkord, attach `soundboard-sounds.json` to a message in any text channel, then send the message.
+2. In Sharkord, attach `soundboard-sounds.json` to a message in any text channel (must be a public channel, not private), then send the message.

 ### Optional plugin setting